-The charges are part of the government's long-running investigation into the alleged sharing of confidential information on publicly traded corporations with hedge fund managers and analysts.
-In the biggest case so far, onetime billionaire and hedge fund tycoon Raj Rajaratnam was convicted of insider trading and is now serving an 11-year prison term.
+Dubbed the "Perfect Hedge," the probe has examined suspected sharing of confidential business information with hedge fund managers and analysts.
+Galleon Group hedge fund tycoon Raj Rajaratnam was arrested as part of the investigation and is now serving an 11-year prison term.

-The defendants include Anthony Chiasson, who co-founded the Level Global Investors hedge fund.
-He turned himself in to the FBI in New York, an FBI spokesman said.
+The defendants arrested on Wednesday include Anthony Chiasson, who co-founded the Level Global Investors hedge fund.
+He turned himself in to the FBI in New York, an agency spokesman said.

-Newman had been placed on leave of absence in 2010 and subsequently was let go by that firm.
-Reuters in November reported the government's interest in Newman.
+Newman had been placed on leave of absence from Diamondback in 2010 and subsequently was let go by that firm.
+Reuters in November reported the government's interest in Newman..

-Chiasson and Newman were charged in U.S. District Court in Manhattan with one count of conspiracy to commit securities fraud and other charges, according to court papers.
+Chiasson, Newman, Horvath and one other were charged in U.S. District Court in Manhattan with one count each of conspiracy to commit securities fraud and securities fraud, according to court docume nts.

-A fourth person was arrested in Los Angeles earlier on Wednesday.
+A fourth person was arrested in Los Angeles earlier on Wednesday, the FBI spokesman said.

 More than 50 people have been arrested or charged in overlapping federal insider trading probes that were first unveiled in October 2009.
 Most of these people have pleaded guilty or been convicted.